Zulfikar Ali Khan of Rampur: Politics

 as a member of the Indian National Congress becoming a member of the Seventh Lok Sabha.

 Nawab Zulfikar Ali Khan served as a Member of Parliament for four years before he contested the eighth general elections (31/12/1984 – 27/11/1989).
 Once again, he won the election by a large number of votes and became a member of the Eighth Lok Sabha representing the Indian National Congress.

 The next general elections were held in 1989.
 The ninth general elections (2/12/1989 – 13/3/1991) and proved to be an uphill task for the Indian National Congress.
 The result was a loss for the Indian National Congress and Rajiv Gandhi, because all the opposition parties formed together a minority government under V. P. Singh and the National Front.
 The National Front was able to secure the first minority government, since 1947 Independence, with the help of the Left Parties and Bharatiya Janata Party.
 Even though Rajiv Gandhi had won the last election by a landslide, this election saw him trying to fight off scandals that had marred his administration.
 The Congress only managed to win fifteen out of the eighty five seats in Uttar Pradesh out of which one seat belonged to Nawab Zulfikar Ali Khan.
 He went on to become a member of the Ninth Lok Sabha.

 He contested a total of seven general elections, winning five and losing two.

 Titular Nawab

 Following his brother's death on 8 February 1982, Zulfikar Ali succeeded him as titular Nawab of Rampur.

 Personal life

 In 1956, Sayyid Zulfikar Ali Khan Bahadur married Her Highness Nawab Mehtab Dulhan uz-Zamani Roshan Ara Noor Bano Begum Sahiba (11 November 1939–), the daughter of Amin ud-din Ahmad Khan, the Governor of Himachal Pradesh and Nawab of Loharu.
-The couple had one son and two daughters.
+The couple had one son, Muhammad Kazim Ali Khan Bahadur (16 October 1960–), and two daughters.

 Death

-The Nawab was killed in a motor crash on 5 April 1992, and was succeeded by his surviving son, Muhammad Kazim Ali Khan Bahadur.
+The Nawab was killed in a motor crash, on 5 April 1992, and was succeeded by his surviving son, Muhammad Kazim Ali Khan Bahadur.